llFurtll/dependency_injection/example/README.md

-# dependency_injection_example
+# reflect_inject_example

-Demonstrates how to use the dependency_injection plugin.
+Demonstrates how to use the reflect_inject plugin.

 ## Getting Started